ScooloV/bbpedia/docs/death_zone/match_events.md

 After the popped ball has been removed from play, a replacement will not be made available until the referee has finished enjoying the antics.
 The coach of the active team rolls a D6 after each player has completed their activation, even if their activation ended with a Turnover.
 On a roll of 6, the referee tires of the display and a new ball is thrown onto the pitch.
 A new ball is placed on the pitch, in the square that contains the marker, and will immediately deviate from that square before landing.

 Note that, until a 6 is rolled upon completing a player's activation, there will be no ball in play.
-This terrible predicament may continue indefinittely unless a 6 can be rolled (much to the amusement of the referee).
+This terrible predicament may continue indefinitely unless a 6 can be rolled (much to the amusement of the referee).
 However, at the end of the half, this Match Event ceases to apply and, at the start of the next half, a ball is made available to the players as usual.

 ### (1-2, 2) ENTHUSIASTIC APOTHECARY